/writing/cloud infrastructure/kubernetes-vs-terraform-key-differences-and-similarities

 What is Terraform?

 Terraform is an open-source tool used for building and modifying the version control infrastructure.
-A simple way to define Terraform is that it is an IAC tool used by DevOps teams to automate infrastructure tasks.
 It is written in HashiCorp Configuration Language (HCL) which supports various service providers.

 Key features of Terraform